 Mail philippe.gual@inserm.fr

-We mainly focus on osteopontin, hyaluronan, and CD44, which are co-overexpressed in human and mouse NAFLD/ALD and are part of a common network.
+We mainly focus on osteopontin, hyaluronan, and CD44, which are co-overexpressed in human and mouse MASLD/ALD and are part of a common network.
 A better understanding of their combined role in liver inflammation may provide novel tools for diagnosis and for therapeutic strategies.
-This project is conducted via multidisciplinary approaches combining omics, transgenic mouse models, novel therapeutic approaches targeting CD44 and a large cohort of human samples to gain a comprehensive understanding of NAFLD/ALD progression.
+This project is conducted via multidisciplinary approaches combining omics, transgenic mouse models, novel therapeutic approaches targeting CD44 and a large cohort of human samples to gain a comprehensive understanding of MASLD/ALD progression.

 F. SOYSOUVANHPost-doctoral fellow